amd/ryzen-ai-documentation/docs/ai_analyzer.rst

    aianalyzer <path to folder containing generated artifacts> --port=8087

 Follow the link displayed to open the analyzer on your browser.
 The analyzer displays information such as operator partitioning and hardware execution times.
-Some of the information displayed for ResNet50 are shown below:
+Some of the information displayed for the ResNet50 example are shown below:

 ..